Region: Italy

 2 tablespoons dry bread crumbs

-3. In a small saucepan, melt the butter over medium-high heat, then add the flour to form a roux, cooking and stirring for about 2 to 3 minutes.
+4. In a small saucepan, melt the butter over medium-high heat, then add the flour to form a roux, cooking and stirring for about 2 to 3 minutes.
 Turn the heat off and slowly whisk in the warm milk and cream.
-Turn the heat to medium and cook the white sauce until dense, stirring occasionally, 10 to 15 minutes.
+Turn the heat to medium and cook the white sauce until dense, stirring occasionally, about 10 minutes.

 Posted: 12/27/2006